SpudGunMan/meshing-around/README.md

 - **Hamlib Integration**: Use Hamlib (rigctld) to monitor the S meter on a connected radio.
 - **Speech-to-Text Broadcasting**: Convert received audio to text using [Vosk](https://alphacephei.com/vosk/models) and broadcast it to the mesh.

-### Check-In / Check-Out & Asset Tracking
+### Asset Tracking, Check-In/Check-Out, and Inventory Management
-- **Asset Tracking**: Maintain a check-in/check-out list for nodes or assets—ideal for accountability of people and equipment (e.g., Radio-Net, FEMA, trailhead groups).
+Advanced check-in/check-out and asset tracking for people and equipment—ideal for accountability, safety monitoring, and logistics (e.g., Radio-Net, FEMA, trailhead groups).
+Admin approval workflows, GPS location capture, and overdue alerts.
+The integrated inventory and point-of-sale (POS) system enables item management, sales tracking, cart-based transactions, and daily reporting, for swaps, emergency supply management, and field operations, maker-places.

 ### Fun and Games
 - **Built-in Games**: Play classic games like DopeWars, Lemonade Stand, BlackJack, and Video Poker directly via DM.